-I investigate the mathematical structure of contextuality and ambiguity in various models of linguistic meaning.
-Ultimately, I wish to clarify how meaning emerges out of composing discourse fragments (from words to sentences, sentences to text) and how we resolve ambiguity by refering to a broader context (from text to sentences, sentences to words).
-To tackle these problems I use the tools of category theory, logic and machine learning.
+In my master's thesis I investigated the mathematical structure of contextuality and ambiguity in various models of linguistic meaning.
+I tried to clarify how meaning emerges out of composing discourse fragments (from words to sentences, sentences to text) and how we resolve ambiguity by refering to a broader context (from text to sentences, sentences to words).

 After a degree at HEC Paris I studied mathematics at Université Pierre et Marie Curie (Paris VI) and completed a masters degree in computer science at the University of Oxford.
-My MSc. thesis explored abstract and concrete models of lexical ambiguity in compositional distributional semantics.
+My MSc. thesis explored models of lexical ambiguity in compositional distributional semantics.

 Open System Categorical Quantum Semantics in Natural Language Processing